susannvorberg/phd_thesis/index.md

 # Summary {-}

-Despite continuous efforts in automating experimental structure prediction and systematical target selection in structural genomics projects, the gap between the number of protein sequences and solved protein structures is constantly widening.
+Despite continuous efforts in automating experimental structure determination and systematic target selection in structural genomics projects, the gap between the number of known amino acid sequences and solved 3D structures for proteins is constantly widening.
-High-throughput DNA sequencing technologies are advancing at an extraordinary pace, thereby not only decreasing the amount of time needed to sequence whole genomes but also drastically reducing costs.
-By contrast, experimental techniques for structure determination are still labour intensive, time-consuming and very expensive.
+While DNA sequencing technologies are advancing at an extraordinary pace, thereby constantly increasing throughput while at the same time reducing costs, protein structure determination is still labour intensive, time-consuming and expensive.
-This trend illustrates the essential importance of computational approaches that can complement experimental structural biology efforts in order to bridge the sequence-structure gap.
+This trend illustrates the essential importance of complementary computational approaches in order to bridge the so called sequence-structure gap.

 <!--
 Only about half the known protein families are eligible for template-based structure prediction by which the protein structure is inferred from experimentally solved structures of homologous proteins.